-Declared in 2003, the 4915-hectare Townsville State Development Area (SDA) is located about six kilometres south-east of the Townsville CBD.
+Declared in 2003, the 4915-hectare Townsville State Development Area (SDA) is a defined area of land dedicated for industrial development.
+It is located about six kilometres south-east of the Townsville CBD and 2km south of the Port of Townsville.

-The Townsville SDA is intended to be the preferred location in North Queensland for the establishment of industrial development of regional, state and National significance.
+Situated at the junction of the national road network (Bruce and Flinders Highways), with direct connections to major rail networks and the Port of Townsville, the Townsville SDA is positioned to be the preferred location in North Queensland for the establishment of industrial development of regional, state and National significance.

-Industries considered suitable for the Townsville SDA include port, rail and road dependent industries, such as:
+New industries considered suitable for the Townsville SDA include a diverse range of port, rail, and road dependent industries such as:

 - manufacturing (chemicals and metals production)